-Getting in touch with the history of a city is often times easiest when viewed through a stained glass window – if you’re looking for an escape from the hustle and bustle of the High Street, then take a tour of Bristol’s most ancient and awe inspiring churches …
+Getting in touch with the history of a city is often times easiest when viewed through a stained glass window – if you’re looking for an escape from the hustle and bustle of the High Street, then take a tour of Bristol, UK’s most ancient and awe inspiring churches …

 Described by Queen Elizabeth I as ‘The fairest, goodliest, and most famous parish church in England’, the gothic splendor of St Mary Redcliffe Church cannot be over stated – the first church on this site was likely constructed during Saxon times, when Bristol first became a strategic port city.
 As its name might suggest, the church is situated atop a red cliff above the River Avon.

 In medieval times, its towering presence was a comfort to seafarers who said prayers to the Virgin Mary upon departure and gave thanks upon their safe return.

 The present building is likely the fourth or fifth church that has been built on this site, and parts of the existing church date back to the early 12th century.

 Unfortunately this once beautiful church (with a rather colourful past) was heavily bombed during World War II.
 The ruins of Temple Church now stand in rather stark contrast the surrounding contemporary architecture.

 However, Temple Church is probably best known for hosting the sensational 1778 exorcism of George Lukins, who was said to be possessed by 7 demons.

 Nonetheless, a walk among the remaining walls allows visitors to take step back in time to the world of the Knights Templar who founded the church in the mid 12th century.